hamzahmd/contact-infominder/Readme.md

 > Custom API or backend built with Express, NodeJS and MongoDB database is used alongwith the frontend built with ReactJS.

-## Database Setup

-- For database, I used a MongoDB which is a NoSQL Database (Document Database having JSON format).
-- For easy setup, I used MongoDB Atlas which is a cloud database.

 ## Libraries and Frameworks - Dependencies & DevDependencies

 ### Backend: